The Gut, Brain, and Heart Connection Through the Three Dantians

 Situated between the eyebrows, the Upper Dan Tian is the seat of intuition, awareness, and spiritual connection.
 It aligns with the neurocognitive brain—the realm of thoughts, imagination, and higher perception.

-Nourish it with: meditation, visualization, stillness, and adequate sleep to allow the cerebrospinal fluid to cleanse and restore the brain’s subtle energy.
+To nourish this center, we can engage in meditation, visualization, stillness, and ensure we get adequate sleep.
+These practices allow the cerebrospinal fluid to cleanse and restore the brain’s subtle energy, fostering a clearer connection to our higher selves.

 Bridging the Three Dantians — A Path to Flow